 IMAGE BY CHRIS PARKES/STOPGAP

-This disabled artist is currently also involved with Moving Ground where he got to perform in public and outdoor spaces in Belgium in 2018 which is to be continued in 2019.
-2019 also marked the first time Sand-R worked with Step Change Studios, for which he performed two pieces at Sadler’s Wells.
+This Disabled artist is still involved with Moving Ground where he got to perform in public and outdoor spaces in Belgium in 2018 and 2019.
+2019 also marked the first time SAND-R performed at Sadler's Wells in a production with Step Change Studios.

 Participant LABO, Royal Conservatoire of Antwerp; artistic research, Misiconi Dance Company; International connection, SZENE 2WEI.

 The disabled community is a strong empowered community that I've come to love.
 Not only am I empowered with calling myself disabled, there is also recognition for heritage and how we have disadvantages the way current society has been set up (medical model vs social model).
 Being one of many disabled artists I am able to create work from a unique perspective and add creativity and variety to dance.